 Riverflies and redlists

-The DCP, along with Royal Museum for Central Africa and Museum fur Naturkunde, have been tasked with providing access to parts of our freshwater insect collections, to support the project ‘Data mobilisation for IUCN conservation assessments of global freshwater bioindicators’.
+The DCP, along with Royal Museum for Central Africa and Museum fur Naturkunde, have been tasked with providing access to parts of the freshwater insect collections, to support the project ‘Data mobilisation for IUCN conservation assessments of global freshwater bioindicators’.
 The aim is to expand our understanding of the distribution of three key groups of riverflies.
 These insects play a vital role as bioindicators of water quality and habitat health, yet there are still vast gaps in our knowledge.
 We will use our tried and tested, high-throughput, Angled Label Image Capture and Extraction system (or ALICE to her friends) to digitise 75,000 specimens from the Orders Ephemeroptera (mayflies), Plecoptera (stoneflies) and Trichoptera (caddisflies) – or EPT for short.

-We are undertaking this huge task on behalf of the IUCN Species Specialist Group (SSG), who want to use the vast temporal and geographical data held on EPT specimens in our collections to ‘red-list’ as many species from these groups as possible.
+We are undertaking this huge task on behalf of the IUCN Species Specialist Group (SSG), who want to use the vast temporal and geographical data held on EPT specimens in the collections to ‘red-list’ as many species from these groups as possible.
 The IUCN Red List is an indicator of the health of biodiversity.
 It is a checklist of species whose extinction risk has been assessed using the IUCN Red list categories and criteria.
 Part of the ‘red-listing’ process involves assessing how a species’ geographic distribution has changed over time, thus making the historic data describing when and where a specimen was collected a valuable source of information for assessing these species’ vulnerability to extinction.

 Contributing to knowledge on coronaviruses